jakobadam/RDSFactor/README.md

 * Active Directory; and
 * RDS with Gateway component enabled

+Use 'Active Directory Users and Computers' to add a mobile number to relevant LDAP users in the Active Directory.
+The tools is not installed pr. default.
+It's located under `Add Roles -> Features -> Remote Server Administration Tools -> AD DS Tools -> AD DS Snap-Ins And Command-Line Tools`

 ## Installation

 The core RADIUS server is included in this project as a git submodule.
 Fetch it by: